howardsolutions/http-server-ts/README.md

 Webhooks, on the other hand, should be idempotent, and it's typically easy to build them this way because the client sends some kind of "event" and usually provides its own unique ID.

+## Webhooks Review

+There are just a couple of things to keep in mind when building a webhook handler:

+- The third-party system will probably retry requests multiple times, so your handler should be idempotent.

+- Be extra careful to never "acknowledge" a webhook request unless you processed it successfully.
+By sending a 2XX code, you're telling the third-party system that you processed the request successfully, and they'll stop retrying it.

+- When you're writing a server, you typically get to define the API.
+However, when you're integrating a webhook from a service like Stripe, you'll probably need to adhere to their API: they'll tell you what shape the events will be sent in.

+## Are Webhooks and Websockets the Same Thing?

+Nope!
+A websocket is a persistent connection between a client and a server.
+Websockets are typically used for real-time communication, like chat apps.
+Webhooks are a one-way communication from a third-party service to your server.